CCTC: Frequently Asked Questions

 I heard that community colleges teach a lot of online classes.
 Will this program prepare me to teach online?

-• This program is geared towards preparing students for obtaining teaching experience on campus with students at a community college.
+This program is geared towards preparing students for obtaining teaching experience both on campus and online with students at a community college.

 Professional Links: How to Get a Community College Teaching Job